pasleyhill/pasleyhill.com/README.md

 `npm run build`

 # Deployment
-* Requirement: pasley-hill-leads.json with Google service account user credentials added.
+* Requirement: `./backend/pasley-hill-leads.json` with Google service account user credentials added.
+There is Pasley Hill Web application in the Pasley Hill Google Cloud account.
+Getting the service account user set-up, and key.
 * `serverless.yml` contains the infrastructure as code to deploy the S3 bucket, CloudFront set-up, and configuration to the domain name, and this does also create the DNS record.
 * The domain is managed through Route53 but is actually registered through Google.
 You'll need to know how to get that ;).
 * For staging deployemtns `npm run staging-deploy` to build, run serverless Cloudformation, and then upload files to S3.